chiupam/tutorial/Loon/Plus_EN/Download_From_URL_EN.md

 # Say a few more words

--The first case is relatively rare at present, because script developers are actively cooperating with `BoxJs` to use scripts that require users to **fill in data types**
+- The first case is relatively rare at present, because script developers are actively cooperating with `BoxJs` to use scripts that require users to **fill in data types**

--I personally think that the second type of users is just a joke.
+- I personally think that the second type of users is just a joke.